CredentialEngine/credential-registry-publish-action/README.md

 ## Documentation and notes

 This repository contains one GitHub Action using a NodeJS runtime.
 It roughly follows documentation at [GitHub](https://docs.github.com/en/actions/creating-actions/creating-a-javascript-action) except that it uses a TypeScript source.

+Some [documentation on using the Actions Toolkit in Typescript](https://github.com/actions/typescript-action), covering how to use test mocks.